hackingclimate/iden3-docs/source/technology/zeroknowledge.rst

 Say that you want to prove to another identity that you belong to P, but you don't want that other identity to be able to pass on that proof to others.
 In other words, you want to make sure the proof stays between the two of you.

-Zero-knowledge proofs allow us to do this.
+We can do this using zero-knowledge proofs.

 How?

-To prove something -- let's call it A -- you create a new proof B that is valid either if A is valid or you know the private key of the recipient, R.
+To prove something -- let's call it A -- we can create a new proof B that is valid either if A is valid or we know the private key of the recipient, R.

+*[insert image]*

-Clearly you don't know R's private key, so when you share a valid proof B with R, R knows that A must also be valid.
+Clearly we don't know R's private key, so when we share a valid proof B with R, R knows that A must be valid.

+*[insert image]*

 To see why B is non-reusable.
 Suppose R wants to share B with another recipient R'.

+*[insert image]*

 Now, from the perspective of R', B is valid either if A is valid or R knows her own private key.

+*[insert image]*

 But since R clearly knows her own private key, R' can't tell whether A is valid.

+*[insert image]*